ng-docs/material2/src/lib/form-field/form-field.md

 #### Error: Placeholder attribute and child element were both specified

-#### Error: Placeholder attribute and child element were both specified（同时指定了 Placeholder 属性和子元素）
+#### Error: Placeholder attribute and child element were both specified <br>（同时指定了 Placeholder 属性和子元素）

 This error occurs when you have specified two conflicting placeholders.
 Make sure that you haven't included both a `placeholder` property on your form field control and a `<mat-placeholder>`